Last Updated on December 6, 2021 by SulaBeauty Staff

-First, the flat iron or curling iron should have a safety cover or be packed in a heat-resistant case to prevent accidental activation.
+First, the flat iron or curling iron should cover with it safely with a heating element to prevent accidental activation.
 Second, only one cartridge is allowed with such devices.
 So, you will have to put the extra refills and cartridges at home.

 Additionally, only one butane or gas-powered tool per passenger is allowed.
-Hence, if you are carrying a butane-powered hair straightener and curling iron both, you need to pack them in separate suitcases.
+Hence, if you are carrying a butane-powered hair straightener and curling iron, you need to pack them in separate suitcases.